When comparing Montego Bay vs Negril which do you go for?

 You may want to check the Jamaica gov website or consult with your local doctor/gp about whether or not you’ll need to take a jab before the trip.

-Be sure to bring plenty of mineral water with you on your journeys and avoid drinking tap water to avoid potential health risks.
+To stay safe and hydrated, bring plenty of mineral water with you on your excursions and avoid drinking tap water to avoid potential health risks.

 Best Time to go to Negril